 Equality?
 Um... whoops... not so much.

-The economist Joseph E. Stiglitz, writing in the Washington Post, put the problem succinctly: “The United States is in the midst of a vicious cycle of inequality and recession.
+The economist Joseph E. Stiglitz, writing in the Washington Post, put the problem succinctly: “The United States is in the midst of a vicious cycle of inequality ....
 Inequality prolongs the downturn, and the downturn exacerbates inequality.
-The seriousness of America’s growing problem of inequality was highlighted by [June 2012] Federal Reserve data showing the recession’s devastating effect on the wealth and income of those at the bottom, and in the middle.
+The seriousness of America’s growing problem of inequality has been highlighted by Federal Reserve data showing the recession’s devastating effect on the wealth and income of those at the bottom, and in the middle.
 The decline in median wealth, down almost 40 percent in just three years, wiped out two decades of wealth accumulation for most Americans”.
 A literally devastating trend.

 America has led the field on socio-economic polarization for over ten years.
 Inequality is greater there than in any other advanced country.
 The reasons are legion, and complex.
 But Pi has tracked down one of them: inequality is also rampant among corporations, not just people.
 And this in itself is helping to exacerbate inequality throughout the fabric of American society.

 Corporations are sitting on huge piles of cash, you see.
-In 2013, the 50 richest companies account for almost two-thirds (64%) of a one-and-a-half Trillion-dollar cash hoard, up 7 percentage points in as many years.
+In recent years, the 50 richest companies have accounted for about two-thirds of a one-and-a-half Trillion-dollar cash hoard.
 Top hoarder Apple’s cash stockpile was recently logged at just under $150 Billion.
-Other cash-rich behemoths like Microsoft, Google and Cisco Systems are close behind Apple.
+Other cash-rich behemoths like Microsoft and Google are close behind Apple.
 Aside from being insanely profitable, these businesses have comparatively low capital and staffing costs.
 Without much incentive to pay big shareholder dividends or buy back their share capital, they just keep the loot in the bank.